STORK: Faster Diffusion And Flow Matching Sampling By Resolving Both Stiffness And Structure-Dependence: Introduction

-However, popular modern generative DMs do not minimize NFEs to the extreme for generation.
-For example, Stable Diffusion 3.5~\cite{StableDiffusion3} uses 28 NFEs, Flux-1.1~\cite{FLUX} uses 50 NFEs, and SANA~\cite{Sana} uses 20 NFEs for their official implementations.
-Rather, these models use the efficient low-NFE samplers in the mid-NFE range, since the mid-NFE samples have a better quality without an excessive generation time, leading to a more positive user experience.
-In other words, the current models operate in the mid-NFE range using samplers optimized for the low-NFE range.
-As we show in this work, this mismatch leads to a suboptimality in the image quality that we can improve upon.
+Consequently, quality-preserving fast sampling methods have become an active area of research, and many methods that achieve effective sampling with fewer NFEs have been proposed~\citep{DDIM, PNDM, DEIS, DPM-solver, DPM-solver++, Sana, UniPC}.
+As noted in~\citep{InstaFlow}, the ``straightness'' of the velocity field is a key consideration in such fast sampling methods, and this observation corresponds to the notion of \emph{stiffness} in classical numerical analysis~\citep{NATextbook}.
+Building on this connection, exponential integrator techniques for stiff ODEs~\citep{ExponentialIntegratior} have been successfully adapted into the DPM-Solver~\citep{DPM-solver} and DEIS~\citep{DEIS} samplers.
+However, these approaches rely on the semi-linear structure of the ODE formulation in noise-based diffusion models, and thus cannot be directly applied to flow-matching-based models.
+In such cases, additional approximations, such as the data prediction step, are required~\citep{DPM-solver++, Sana}.

-In this work, we present our stabilized Runge--Kutta~\cite{ROCK4, RKL, SKARAS2021109879} (SRK) based fast sampler called the \textit{\textbf{S}tabilized \textbf{T}aylor \textbf{O}rthogonal \textbf{R}unge-\textbf{K}utta (\textbf{STORK})} method.
-STORK is a training-free method, and it does not depend on the semi-linearity of noise-based DMs' ODE formulation, making it generalizable to noise-based or flow-based models.
-As shown in Figure~\ref{fig:1024_comparison}, STORK enables higher-fidelity generation compared to the Flow-DPM-Solver~\cite{Sana} at $20$ NFEs.
+\paragraph{Contribution.} In this work, we introduce a fast training-free sampler, the \textit{\textbf{S}tabilized \textbf{T}aylor \textbf{O}rthogonal \textbf{R}unge--\textbf{K}utta (STORK)} method, built upon stabilized Runge--Kutta (SRK) methods~\citep{ROCK4, RKL, SKARAS2021109879}.
+As emphasized in Figure~\ref{fig:venn}, STORK is a stiff solver that does not rely on the semi-linear structure of noise-based diffusion model's ODE formulation, making it applicable to both noise-based and flow-based models.
+Our experiments show that STORK consistently improves the quality of diffusion and flow-matching sampling for image and video generation.

-\paragraph{Contribution.} We propose a training-free, structure-independent sampling method for general diffusion and flow matching models that outperforms prior state-of-the-art samplers in the mid-NFE regime (20--50 NFEs).